rksharmany/leader_readme/README.md

 ---

 ## IV.
 Feedback & Conflict
 * **Giving Feedback:** I provide feedback in real-time.
 It will be direct and sometimes intense.
-It is never personal; it’s about the quality of the work.
+It is never personal; it’s about the improving.
 * **Receiving Feedback:** I am not always right, and I need you to keep me in check.
 If I’m being too skeptical or my intensity is stalling progress, tell me.
-* **1:1s:** These are *your* meetings. `[Fill in: Your preferred frequency—e.g., weekly or bi-weekly]`.
+* **1:1s:** These are *your* meetings.
 Come with an agenda.
-I will usually start by asking, "What is the highest-leverage thing I can do for you this week?"
+I will usually start by asking, "What is on your mind?"

 ---